What Makes a Luxury Conversation in a Contact Center?

 Thank You for Reading

 I regularly share stories, strategies, and insights from our work across Contact Centers, Customer Service, and Customer Experience.
-If this resonates, I’d love to stay connected.
+If this article resonated with you, I’d be pleased to stay connected.

 Daniel Ord